ER hearing check: a simple test that could change care

 Summary

 This study looked at whether it's possible and acceptable to screen for hearing loss in the emergency department (ED).
-Researchers tested 133 veterans with mild hearing problems to see if using a hearing device helped them communicate with doctors and understand their discharge instructions.
-The goal was to gather information to help decide if routine hearing screening in the ED is worthwhile.
+Researchers worked with 133 veterans who had mild hearing trouble to see if using a hearing device helped them communicate with doctors and understand discharge instructions.
+The goal was to gather information to help decide if routine hearing screening in the ED is worth doing.

 Get updates